 Task

-Task is another name for activity or job.
+The task is another name for an activity or job.

 Duration